 Konya bears the traces of a history spanning back to 7.000 BC.
 The province has a rich history with her archaeological sites, natural and historical protected areas, caves and civil architecture.

 Konya, which was the capital of the Seljuq Empire, is an important tourism destination with its world-renowned personalities such as Mevlana Rumi and Nasreddin Hodja.

 There are 7 museums in Konya city center (Mevlana, Karatay, İnceminare, Sırçalı Medrese, Atatürk, Ethnography and Archaeology Museums) and 5 in districts (Çatalhöyük, Eregli, Akşehir Western Front and Akşehir Ethnography and Archaeology Museums).
-Mevlana Museum was the most visited museum in Türkiye with more than 3.6 million visitors in 2019 before Covid-19.
+Mevlana Museum was the most visited museum in Türkiye with around 3 million visitors in 2022.

 The ancient city Çatalhöyük is in UNESCO World Heritage List.
 Eşrefoğlu Mosque, Konya-Capital of Seljuq civilization, Anatolian Seljuk Madrasahs, Eflatunpınar Hitite Spring Sanctuary and Salt Lake Special Protection Area are in the tentative list.

 As two manuscript libraries where our national and local culture is kept in the record, Konya has Regional Manuscript Library and Yusufağa Manuscript Library.
 There are 18.118 handwritten and 73.503 printed books in these libraries.

 Beyşehir Lake, which is the largest freshwater lake in Türkiye, is one of the leading places in nature and hunting tourism.
 With new investments and efficient promotion, the lake and its surroundings are expected become one of the leading attractions in the province in the coming years.